Treating frozen shoulder

 - thermotherapy, with warm or cold temperature packs

 There's no clinical evidence to show that certain other treatments are effective in treating frozen shoulder, including:

 It's uncommon to need surgery for a frozen shoulder, but it may be recommended if your symptoms are severe and other treatments haven't worked after six months.

 If this happens, you may be referred to an orthopaedic surgeon (a specialist in conditions that affect the bones and joints).
 Some of the procedures used to treat frozen shoulder are described below.

 Manipulation under anaesthetic

-If you are finding the pain and movement restriction difficult to cope with, you can have your shoulder manipulated (moved) while you are under general anaesthetic.
+If you're finding the pain and movement restriction difficult to cope with, you can have your shoulder manipulated (moved) while you're under general anaesthetic.